Abada (unicorn)

 In the Kongo language, Abada refers to a mythical animal similar to a unicorn.
 The Abada, however, has two crooked horns as opposed to a unicorn's single one.
+The Abada's horns hang limp and soft when it is relaxed or sleeping, but hardens when it feels threatened.
 The Abada's horns can act as an antidote to poison and disease.
+It is also claimed that natives would hunt the male Abadas to use their skin as shields.
+The Abada is also known as Nillekma or Arase.